diogro/expressionVariance-manuscript/main.md

 This rank is associated with within gene genetic variation, with more polymorphic genes being more variable.
 Furthermore, genes with high connectivity, those with higher levels of gene expression correlations with other genes, are less variable.

 Functional analysis using GO enrichment indicated a clear link between function and gene expression variation.
 First, genes with high gene expression variation were enriched for biological functions related to reacting to environmental pressures, like immune function and tissue reconstruction.
 Likewise, low variance genes were enriched for basic cell function, like RNA processing, translation, DNA methylation, and cell duplication.
 This pattern of enrichment is also observed when we look at enrichment for high or low variance genes within the genes associated with each terms in the GO hierarchy.
-Basic cell function terms are enriched for low variance genes, and terms involved in immune response are enriched for high variance genes.
+Basic cell function terms are enriched for low variance genes, and terms involved in response to external stimulus are enriched for high variance genes.

 While indirect, all these patterns point to a selective structuring of gene expression variation.
 Stabilizing and purifying selection are consistent, genes expected to be under strong variance reducing stabilizing selection, those linked with fundamental baseline biological processes, are indeed over represented in the least variable genes.
-These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphism, which we observe.
+These same genes are also expected to be under strong purifying selection and show low levels of substitution and polymorphisms, which we observe.
 Likewise, genes whose function is constrained by myriad interactions with several other genes, those with high connectivity, also less variable.
-Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of immune related genes among the most variable.
+Furthermore, genes involved with direct interaction to the environment, which must change their pattern of expression depending on external conditions, are expected to be more variable, and again we see a strong enrichment of genes related to interacting with the environment among the most variable.
+Given this strong functional linkage between function and variation, it is not surprising that the ranking of gene variation be somewhat consistent across studies, allowing us to create our ranking in the first place.
+We find strong support for the idea that there are indeed genes with consistently more (or less) variable expression levels.

+Given this consistency, the natural question is then how to changes in these well regulated levels of gene expression variation behave in perturbed or disease conditions.
+Presumably genes will differ in their capacity to maintain their baseline variation levels, and changes in the variation level of some genes could have major physiological consequences.

 __Drafts:__

-- Gene expression variance is predictive of biological function.
-- High and low variance genes are enriched for terms that are consistent with base organismal functions and interacting with the environment.
-- How do different GO terms differ in their underlying variation?
 - Differences in gene expression variance can be driven by experimental features, so care must be taken when designing experiments focused on finding gene expression differences.
 - Tissue differences in gene expression variance are an unexplored field.
-- Gene expression variance can be partially explained by genetic variation and genetic associations between gene expression.
+- Variation in perturbed conditions
+- Differences in robustness
+- Did we look into tissue specificity and rank?

 \footnotesize